chef-boneyard/chef-rfc/rfc020-community-guidelines.md

 The advocate should take the following steps if the behavior is not brought inline with our guidelines or the incident is not resolved.

-* Consult with another community advocate to make a judgement call about what reasonable punitive actions are warranted.
+* Consult with another community advocate to make a judgement call about what reasonable corrective actions are warranted.
-* Apply the punitive action.
+* Apply the corrective action.
 * Document the incident.

 #### Documenting Incidents